L-Dot/Letterboxd-list-scraper/README.md

 # Letterboxd-list-scraper

 A tool for scraping Letterboxd lists from a simple URL.
-The output is a CSV file with film titles, release year, director, cast, owner rating, average rating and a whole lot more (see example CSVs in `/example_output/`).
+The output is a file with film titles, release year, director, cast, owner rating, average rating and a whole lot more (see example CSVs and jsons in `/example_output/`).

 Version v2.0.0 supports the scraping of:
 - **Lists** (e.g. `https://letterboxd.com/bjornbork/list/het-huis-anubis/`)